Atlantis-Software/offshore-docs/models/models.md

 ## How to define a model

 Model definitions contain `attributes`, `validations`, `instance methods`, `lifecycle callbacks` and `class methods`.
-To define a model you will extend the `Waterline.Collection` object and add in your own `attributes` and methods.
+To define a model you will extend the `Offshore.Collection` object and add in your own `attributes` and methods.

 By default an attribute named `id` will be automatically added to your model which will contain